gammasoft71/xtd/docs/gallery.md

 ## Remarks

 Your projects are welcome.
-If you want to add your project in this gallery, just send an email to [gammasoft](gammasoft71@gmail.com) with the screenshot of your project and the project links to find it.
+If you want to add your project in this gallery, just send an email to [gammasoft](gammasoft71@gmail.com) with the screenshot and a brief description of your project and the links to find your project.

 ______________________________________________________________________________________________